Intro words by Silvia Iacovcich, interview by Meritxell Rosell

-His modus operandi is to seek new sources of sound from the intangible landscape of electromagnetic radiations; forging a portal to an uncontaminated, reverberating dimension.
+His modus operandi seeks new sound sources from the intangible landscape of electromagnetic radiations, forging a portal to an uncontaminated, reverberating dimension.
 Using one or two metal coils, he can ‘sample’ the unique signatures of any electronic device – and by employing this seemingly incidental material, he weaves a rich tapestry in sound form.

-Cathodic vibrations reemerge as sounds into a new zone and allow our ear sensors to translate what’s manifesting around us as we can’t perceive it.
-We are left with just a trace of what has been, a record of authentic matter invisible to us and our conscious awareness.
-We are invited to familiarize ourselves with these harmonic melodies and noise modulation landscapes the artist investigates: we can explain their existence as we can now hear it.
+Cathodic vibrations reemerge as sounds into a new zone, allowing our ear sensors to translate what’s manifesting around us as we can’t perceive it.
+We are left with a trace of what has been, a record of authentic matter invisible to us and our conscious awareness.
+We are invited to familiarize ourselves with these harmonic melodies and noise modulation landscapes the artist investigates: we can explain their existence as we can now hear them.

-You are a classically trained cellist and also an experimental sound artist; how is your creative process like?
+You are a classically trained cellist and also an experimental sound artist; what is your creative process like?

-For each project, as a composition rule, I try to limit myself to a specific matter.
-For example, in Magnetic Voices From the Unseen, it was the electromagnetic recordings I made with two coils.
+As a composition rule for each project, I try to limit myself to a specific matter.
+For example, in Magnetic Voices From the Unseen, I made electromagnetic recordings with two coils.
 My next album Seeking a Vision will involve only Serge synthesizer sounds and field recordings.
-It is about finding an unknown, singular territory that I can explore on my own.
+It is about finding an unknown, singular territory I can explore independently.

-Most of the time, I record a lot of improvisations, I accumulate a lot of rushes just like you would do to shoot a movie.
+Most of the time, I record a lot of improvisations, and I accumulate a lot of rushes, just like you would do to shoot a movie.
 Even if I have a specific idea of the piece’s or album’s global shape, I let the matter surprise me and move me beyond what I had planned.
-For me, the creative process is first and foremost empirical.
-The idea of total control over matter, structure or form of my work is pointless.
+For me, the creative process is, first and foremost, empirical.
+The idea of total control over the matter, structure or form of my work is pointless.
 Contemporary music has lost itself into it after decades of serialism and its posterity, and the pure concept is not music.
-I need to feel a surprise in the phenomenological sense, an emotion while listing to something to create the desire to work with it.
+In the phenomenological sense, I need to feel a surprise, an emotion while listening to something to create the desire to work with it.
 What’s in my brain is something I know, I want to discover something I don’t know, to have the feeling to explore the unknown, even if it is an illusion.

 What are the challenges of working with this equipment and recordings?
 And what are you exploring with it (technically or conceptually)?

-This album reminds me of early works of Robin Rimbaud (aka Scanner) where he would work with radio signals and radio wave scanners, in an analogue way trying to access to another level of infra-reality we cannot see.
-What has most surprised you when working with this type of recordings?
-What have you discovered from this “voices of the unseen”?
+This album reminds me of the early works of Robin Rimbaud (aka Scanner), where he would work with radio signals and radio wave scanners in an analogue way, trying to access another level of infra-reality we cannot see.
+What has most surprised you when working with this type of recording?
+What have you discovered from these “voices of the unseen”?

 The most surprising was probably the richness and the diversity of the sounds I recorded, from the harshest deadly noise of a processor to the tiniest pure, fragile tone of a computer mouse.
 This infra-reality merges with no boundaries, organic and mechanical, harmony and noise, analogue and digital, mathematical and chaotic.

 I feel quite enthusiastic about technology in a musical context.
-There is a lot of business and marketing concerning poorly innovative tools, but there is also a lot of exciting new tools appearing regularly.
-If you consider Eurorack modular synthesizers, for example, there is plenty of reasonably identical oscillators, filters etc… but you also have some modules that offer you new ways of exploring sound.
-One of the best examples would be the modules developed by Matthias Puech, the Topographic Delay and the Ensemble Oscillator, they offer you a different mindset, therefore different ways of thinking and making sounds.
+There is a lot of business and marketing concerning poorly innovative tools, but there are also many exciting new tools appearing regularly.
+Suppose you consider Eurorack modular synthesisers, for example.
+In that case, there are plenty of reasonably identical oscillators, filters, etc., but you also have some modules that offer you new ways of exploring sound.
+One of the best examples would be the modules developed by Matthias Puech, the Topographic Delay and the Ensemble Oscillator; they offer you a different mindset, therefore, different ways of thinking and making sounds.

 You are a frequent collaborator at INA-GRM (Groupe de Recherches Musicales) what’s your work and involvement there?